12 Era of Bad Feelings

 USS Constitution v.
 HMS Guerriere, Anton Otto Fischer, n.d., Navy Department

 Then the Napoleonic Wars ended, something the War Hawks never anticipated.
 In the Battle of Waterloo, Belgium, the British defeated Napoleon, leading to the phrase “met his Waterloo” (and to the city of Austin’s original name).
 Without Napoleon to worry about, the British could send a full force of battalions and frigates to America to battle the American Navy and choke off its export economy.
 They blockaded New York and Philadelphia, dropping annual export profits from $40 to 2.5 million.
-And since the Democratic-Republicans didn’t renew the National Bank when its first charter expired in 1811, the U.S. had no way to raise money for troops.
+And since the Democratic-Republicans didn’t renew the National Bank when its first charter expired in 1811, the U.S. had no mechanism to raise money for troops.
 It always pays to think through contingencies in warfare and the anti-bank party of Jefferson and Madison had left themselves vulnerable by attacking Canada while cutting off their own source of funding.
-Hamilton must’ve been rolling over in his grave.
-In the two countries’ bloodiest-ever land battle (1700 casualties), Redcoats repulsed the Americans’ last assault on Canada at the Battle of Lundy’s Lane outside Niagara Falls, Ontario.
+Hamilton must’ve been rolling over in his grave, especially after his financing paid for Jefferson’s Louisiana Purchase.
+In the two countries’ bloodiest-ever land battle (~ 1700 casualties), Redcoats repulsed the Americans’ last assault on Canada at the Battle of Lundy’s Lane outside Niagara Falls, Ontario.
 Southeast of there, New York Harbor was well fortified with batteries at Governors Island, but the Royal Navy blockaded New York and Philadelphia and the U.S. had no other defense to speak of on the East Coast besides a smattering of militias.

 Burning of Washington 1814 by the British, 1876, Library of Congress

 In 1814, the British sailed into the Chesapeake Bay, marched right into Washington and razed the U.S. capital, including the Capitol, outnumbering defending forces 5k to 500.
 A few regulars and militia tried to confront the Redcoats six miles outside of Washington at Bladensburg, Maryland but fled in the face of British Congreve Rockets (early small missiles).
 Their capitulation in the “Bladensburg Races” has been called the greatest disgrace in American military history.
-However, the few there fought valiantly enough that the British didn’t burn the Marine barracks in Washington out of respect; it was the only building left standing.
-In truth, the blame lay not with the military, most of which was in Canada, but with the President, Congress, and Secretary of War John Armstrong, Jr., who were negligent in assuming that the British would never attack the capital.
+However, the few there fought valiantly enough that the British didn’t burn the Marine barracks in Washington out of respect, and it was the only building left standing.
+Blame lay not with the military, most of which was in Canada, but with the President, Congress, and Secretary of War John Armstrong, Jr., who were negligent in assuming that the British would never attack the capital.
 They didn’t realize that Redcoats wanted to deal Yankees a crushing and symbolic blow from which they’d never rise again to challenge their authority.
-It wasn’t customary for civilized countries to destroy each other’s capitals, but the British thought their Americans “cousins” had stabbed them in the back for no reason while they were fighting Napoleon, and fighting Napoleon should’ve been everybody’s fight.
+It wasn’t customary for civilized countries to destroy each other’s capitals, but the British thought their Americans “cousins,” who they’d nurtured in their colonial phase, had stabbed them in the back for no reason while they were fighting Napoleon.

 Dolley Madison